jacoscaz/treesandrobots.github.io/_posts/2023-02-08-principles-guidelines-software-development.md

 software itself and the latter depending on the specific issues that a user is facing.

-Summarizing the above into a selected number of memorable properties, software is _good_ when it is:
+Coalescing the above into a set of memorable, easily defined properties, software is _good_ when it is:

 1. **Inspectable**: easy to understand and troubleshoot, explicit and straightfoward about what it does and how it does it, immediately